What Is a VPS Server? Your Ultimate Guide to Virtual Private Servers

 VPS Hosting

 VPS hosting is an ideal middle ground between shared and dedicated servers.
-VPS means that your website will share the same hardware with other websites.
+VPS implies that your website is sharing hardware resources with other websites.

 However, this is a significant caveat: your website will be the sole domain in your personal online space.
-You'll have your own OS, storage, CPU, RAM, and bandwidth, all dedicated to you.
+You get your own operating system, storage, processor, memory, and internet capacity, all exclusively for you.

 VPS offer many of the advantages of servers at a much lower cost.
 In a nutshell, VPS hosting can increase your return on investment.